Business career of Donald Trump: Trump University

 Trump University LLC was an American for-profit education company that ran a real estate training program from 2005 until at least 2010.
 After multiple lawsuits, it is now defunct.
 It was founded by Donald Trump and his associates, Michael Sexton and Jonathan Spitalny.
 The company offered courses in real estate, asset management, entrepreneurship, and wealth creation, charging between $1,500 and $35,000 per course.
 In 2005 the operation was notified by New York State authorities that its use of the word "university" violated state law.
 After a second such notification in 2010, the name of the operation was changed to the "Trump Entrepreneurial Institute".
 Trump was also found personally liable for failing to obtain a business license for the operation.

 In 2013 the state of New York filed a $40 million civil suit claiming that Trump University made false claims and defrauded consumers.
 In addition, two class-action civil lawsuits relating to Trump University were filed in federal court; they named Donald Trump personally as well as his companies.
 All three cases were settled in November 2016, after Trump's election to the presidency, for a total of $25 million.

 Trump repeatedly criticized a judge, Gonzalo P. Curiel, who is overseeing two of the Trump University cases.
 During campaign speeches and interviews up until June 2016, Trump called Curiel a "hater of Donald Trump", saying his rulings have been unfair, and that Curiel "happens to be, we believe, Mexican, which is great.
 I think that's fine", while suggesting that the judge's ethnicity posed a conflict of interest in light of Trump's proposal to build a wall on the United States–Mexican border.
 Many legal experts were critical of Trump's attacks on Curiel, often viewing them as racially charged, unfounded, and an affront to the concept of an independent judiciary.
 On June 7, 2016, Trump issued a lengthy statement saying that his criticism of the judge had been "misconstrued" and that his concerns about Curiel's impartiality were not based upon ethnicity alone, but also upon rulings in the case.

+ACN, Inc.

+From 2005 to 2015, Trump was paid $8.8 million for promoting multi-level marketing telecommunications company ACN Inc. and its products on ACN's website, promotional DVDs and at their events, and on his The Apprentice reality-TV show.